A universal threshold for geometric embeddings of trees: Introduction

 \subsection{Proof overview}

-As already mentioned, part $(A)$ of Theorem \ref{thm:complete-tree-embedding} is known, and it appears (in a slightly different form) in the work of Frankl and Maehara \cite{FM86}.
-We also note that a tree $T$ certifying the first part of the theorem can be constructed explicitly: if $N=\frac{\Delta^{n+1}-1}{\Delta-1}$ for an integer~$n$, then $T$ can be taken to be the complete rooted $\Delta$-regular tree of height $n$.
+Part (A) of Theorem~\ref{thm:complete-tree-embedding} is essentially due to Frankl and Maehara.
+The argument is volumetric: in low dimension there is insufficient volume to pack the required number of disjoint translates of a fixed fraction of the unit ball.
+An explicit witness is given by the complete rooted $(\Delta-1)$--regular tree of appropriate height.

-Part $(B)$ is the bulk of the proof of Theorem \ref{thm:complete-tree-embedding}.
-Given a normed space $X=(\R^m,\|\cdot\|_X)$ and a tree $T$, we attach to each edge of $T$ an independent vector drawn uniformly from the unit ball~$B_X$.
-After arbitrarily choosing a root $\mathrm{o}$, each vertex $v$ is embedded by summing the vectors on the edges along the path from $\mathrm o$ to $v$, plus an independent ``regularizing'' Gaussian.
-Our goal is to show that this embedding is geometric with positive probability.
+We now outline the proof of part (B), which is our main contribution.
+Let $X=(\mathbb{R}^m,\|\cdot\|_X)$ be a normed space of dimension $m$, and let $T$ be a tree on $N$ vertices with maximum degree at most~$\Delta$.
+We construct a randomized embedding $\boldsymbol{\zeta}\colon V(T)\to X$ in Section~\ref{subsection_Constr_Rand_Emb} as follows.
+To each edge $e$ of $T$ we assign an independent random vector $\mathbf{Y}_e$, drawn uniformly from the unit ball $B_X$.
+After fixing a root $\mathrm{o}$, we map each vertex $v$ to the sum of the vectors along the unique path from $\mathrm{o}$ to $v$.
+In addition, we add a small independent Gaussian perturbation along each edge.
+Thus,

-The main challenge is to verify that, with a non-zero probability, all pairs of non-adjacent vertices are at distance greater than one under the embedding.
-Note that the spatial distance between the images of two vertices with graph distance $\ell$ is given by a sum of $\ell$ independent vectors, plus some Gaussian regularization.
-To control the distance, we utilize small ball probability estimates for log-concave distributions; in particular, we apply thin-shell estimates (for small $\ell$), or density bounds on isotropic log-concave vectors that arise in the context of the recent resolution of the slicing conjecture~\cite{KL24b}.
-In either case, these probability estimates are not strong enough to survive the trivial union bound for arbitrary $N$--vertex trees.
-To deal with this problem, we apply a combination of a conditioning argument (using the aforementioned Gaussian regularization) and the asymmetric Lov\'asz local lemma.
+Our goal is to show that with positive probability this embedding is \emph{geometric}: two vertices are adjacent in $T$ if and only if their images are at spatial distance at most one.
+The upper bound for adjacent pairs is straightforward.
+The main difficulty is proving that for every non-adjacent $\{u,v\}$,

+We refer to the complementary event—namely that a non-adjacent pair is mapped to spatial distance at most one—as the \emph{bad event} associated with $\{u,v\}$.

+If $u$ and $v$ have graph distance $\ell$, then their spatial difference is a sum of $\ell$ independent edge vectors, together with a Gaussian contribution.
+Thus, the problem reduces to controlling lower deviations of sums of independent log-concave vectors.
+The available anti-concentration bounds depend naturally on $\ell$, which leads to a division into three regimes, defined in \eqref{eq:009}.